FlowFuse/flowfuse/docs/device-agent/install.md

  - Docker: `flowforge/device-agent` -> `flowfuse/device-agent`

-For backwards compatibility we will continue to publish to both the old and new locations for a period of time, but we strong encourage users to update to the new packages to ensure you continue to receive the latest updates.
+For backwards compatibility we will continue to publish to both the old and new locations for a period of time, but we strongly encourage users to update to the new package to ensure you continue to receive the latest updates.

 ### Linux/MacOS